dodonotdo/java-docker-ansible/README.md

 _dependencies_

 all the appliction are should running as a container. so you need to install the docker daemon and docker-compose  binary in your local machine.
-If your not installed in your execution machine please installit first.
+If your not installed in your execution machine please installit first. please follow below the instaructions.